engmahmoudosman/engmahmoudosman.github.io/_pages/about.md

 <section style="max-width: 800px; margin: 0 auto 60px; padding: 0 20px;">
   <h2 style="font-size: 2em; margin-bottom: 20px;">How can I help you?</h2>
   <p style="font-size: 1.1em; line-height: 1.7; color: #333;">
-    Whether you're just starting or refining your tech journey, I'm here to support you with expert guidance and hands-on consultation.
+    Whether you're just starting out or advancing in your embedded systems journey, I'm here to support you with expert guidance and hands-on consultation.
 I can help you if:
   </p>
   <ul style="font-size: 1.1em; line-height: 1.7; color: #333; margin-bottom: 20px;">
     <li>You have a project idea but aren't sure how to get started.</li>